Judge: Census violated order; demands mass text to workers

 “The decision also risks further undermining trust in the Bureau and its partners, sowing more confusion, and depressing Census participation,” Koh wrote.

-Besides deciding how many congressional seats and Electoral College votes each state gets, the census also determines how $1.5 trillion in federal spending is distributed annually.
+Despite Thursday’s order, there was still confusion on the ground about when the census would end.
+Pam Coleman, who is chair of a statewide committee responsible for census outreach efforts in New Mexico, said census staff in her area had not received directions on what they should do as of Friday afternoon.

+“While there is justifiable cause for hope, it is not completely clear when the count will end,” said Coleman, who chairs New Mexico’s State Complete Count Commission.

-Earlier this week, Koh had told attorneys for the civil rights groups and local governments that she would be open to a contempt motion against the government.
+Earlier this week, Koh had told attorneys for the civil rights groups and local governments that she would be open to a contempt motion against the Trump administration.

 While the court has the authority to find the Trump administration in contempt, the plaintiff attorneys said in a motion that they were not seeking a contempt finding at this time.
 Instead, they said they wanted full compliance with the judge’s order, arguing the Trump administration had violated it “several times over.”